jbamisaye/app-integration-platform-mvp/frontend-prototype/README.md

 ## Prototype Architecture Overview

 ### Scope
 This prototype demonstrates a simplified front-end simulation of the integration between Priority Pass and a global taxi platform.
-It showcases key user workflows such as flight selection, taxi booking, and trip summary — aligned with the backend architecture's intent, but without backend services.
+It showcases key user workflows such as flight selection, taxi booking, and trip summary.
+This is aligned with the backend architecture's intent, but without real backend services.

 ---